Matteo-Malve/RAGMedAssist-INLPT-WS2023/project/DOCUMENTATION.md

   <img src="./evaluation/compare_retrievers/images/success_percentage_plot.png" width="400"/>
 </p>

-Here, you can see the results in a table:
+Below, you can view the results presented in tables:

 **Results for FAISS:**